Joseph Campbell: Later life and death

-Campbell attended a Grateful Dead concert in 1986, and marveled that "Everyone has just lost themselves in everybody else here!"
+Campbell attended a Grateful Dead concert in 1986, observing, "Everyone has just lost themselves in everybody else here!"
 With Grateful Dead, Campbell put on a conference called "Ritual and Rapture from Dionysus to the Grateful Dead".

 Campbell died at his home in Honolulu, Hawaii, on October 30, 1987, from complications of esophageal cancer.
 Before his death he had completed filming the series of interviews with Bill Moyers that aired the following spring as The Power of Myth.
 He is buried in O'ahu Cemetery, Honolulu.

 Influences

 Art, literature, philosophy

 Campbell often referred to the work of modern writers James Joyce and Thomas Mann in his lectures and writings, as well as to the art of Pablo Picasso.
 He was introduced to their work during his stay as a graduate student in Paris.
 Campbell eventually corresponded with Mann.

 The works of Arthur Schopenhauer and Friedrich Nietzsche had a profound effect on Campbell's thinking; he quoted their writing frequently.

 The "follow your bliss" philosophy attributed to Campbell following the original broadcast of The Power of Myth (see below) derives from the Hindu Upanishads; however, Campbell was possibly also influenced by the 1922 Sinclair Lewis novel Babbitt.
 In The Power of Myth, Campbell quotes from the novel:

 Campbell: Have you ever read Sinclair Lewis' Babbitt?

 Moyers: Not in a long time.

 Campbell: Remember the last line?
 "I've never done a thing I wanted to do in all my life."
 That's the man who never followed his bliss.